-"I am glad," said I, "to see so many union men and women tonight.
-In fact I know that every man and woman here is a loyal member of the union.
-I refer to the United States, the union of all the states.
-"If they want to hang me, let them," I said.
-"And on the scaffold I will shout 'Freedom for the working class!'
-And when I meet God Almighty I will tell him to damn my accusers and the accusers of the working class, the people who tend and develop and beautify His world."
+"I am not an anti to anything which will bring freedom to my class," said I. "But I am going to be honest with you sincere women who are working for votes for women.
+The women of Colorado have had the vote for two generations and the workmeet God Almighty I will tell him to damn my accusers and the accusers of the working class, the people who tend and develop and beautify His world."
 The last years of my life have seen fewer and fewer strikes.
 Both employer and employee have become wiser.
 Both have learned the value of compromise.
 Both sides have learned that they gain' when they get together and talk things out in reason rather than standing apart, slinging bricks, angry words and bullets.
 The railway brotherhoods have learned that lesson.
 Strikes are costly.
 Fighting them is costly.